Stylback/home-server/README.md

 cd /docker/watchtower && sudo docker compose up -d
 ```

-If everything works as expected, Watchtower will check for new docker images every night at 04:00.
-If it finds any, it will download the image, stop the service, apply the new image, start tthe service and finally remove the old image.
+If everything works as expected, Watchtower will check for new docker images every night at 04:30.
+If it finds any, it will download the image, stop the service, apply the new image, start the service and finally remove the old image.

 </p>
 </details>